stormpath/stormpath-django/README.md

 [![Build Status](https://travis-ci.org/stormpath/stormpath-django.png?branch=master)](https://travis-ci.org/stormpath/stormpath-django)

+**This integration is UNDER DEVELOPMENT - please use at your own risk**

 A Django application that uses Stormpath SDK API calls to provide authentication and access controls.
 It works with Python 3.3 and 2.7.